-Visitors are welcome seven days a week and the public mills are open from 9.00am to 5.00pm.
-Parking charges apply during the week but not at weekends and the site is otherwise 'free entry'.
-More information can be found on the website, on Facebook or by calling Dean Clough reception on: 01422 250250.
+Visitors are welcome seven days a week and the public mills are open from 9.00am to 5.00pm (from 10am on a Sunday).
+Parking charges apply during the week (but not at weekends and after 6pm during the week).
+Otherwise, the site is 'free entry'.